Summary of Chapter 1. How does Xamarin.Forms fit in?

 Portable Class Libraries have been replaced by .NET Standard libraries.
 All the sample code from the book has been converted to use .NET standard libraries.

 When targeting multiple mobile platforms, Xamarin.Forms allows even more code sharing.
-A single program written for Xamarin.Forms can target five distinct platforms:
+A single program written for Xamarin.Forms can target these platforms:

 - iOS for programs that run on the iPhone, iPad, and iPod touch